polkadot-developers/knowledgebase/current/advanced/storage.md

 To calculate the key for a simple [Storage Value](../runtime/storage#Storage-Value), take the [TwoX 128 hash](https://github.com/Cyan4973/xxHash) of the name of the module that contains the Storage Value and append to it the TwoX 128 hash of the name of the Storage Value itself.
-For example, the [Sudo](https://substrate.dev/rustdocs/master/pallet_sudo/index.html) module exposes a Storage Value item named [`Key`](https://substrate.dev/rustdocs/master/pallet_sudo/struct.Module.html#method.key):
+For example, the [Sudo](https://substrate.dev/rustdocs/master/pallet_sudo/index.html) pallet exposes a Storage Value item named [`Key`](https://substrate.dev/rustdocs/master/pallet_sudo/struct.Module.html#method.key):